perama-v/perama-v.github.io/docs/cairo/amm_demo.md

 Confirm that the contract deployment script `scripts/amm-deploy.js` targets the real Ropsten verifier address.
-If it was changed in Part II to target the pretend verifier, chanage it back to:
+If it was changed in Part II to target the pretend verifier, change it back to:

 ```
 const verifierAddress = "0x2886D2A190f00aA324Ac5BF5a5b90217121D5756";
 ```

-Adda new section to the  `scripts/amm-deploy.js` deployment script, specifying the funded address as the "signer" responsible for deployment.
+Add new section to the  `scripts/amm-deploy.js` deployment script, specifying the funded address as the "signer" responsible for deployment.

 ```